WamboDNS/PIGAN/README.md

 ## What is this?

-LLM agents with tool access (file reads, API calls, code execution) are vulnerable to prompt injection—malicious instructions hidden in user inputs that hijack the agent's behavior.
+LLMs are vulnerable to prompt injection—malicious instructions hidden in user inputs that hijack the agent's behavior.
 PIGAN trains two models in a GAN-like setup:

 - **M (attacker)**: learns to craft injections that evade detection and trick the agent into leaking secrets
 - **D (detector)**: learns to distinguish clean messages from injected ones